Skip to content

 A revised perimeter and updated boundaries

 In practical terms, the boundary of the reserve has been adjusted by moving the isobath, which is now set at a depth of 100 metres (compared to 80 metres previously).
 This change also allows for the clearer inclusion of certain sectors on the edge of the zone, notably the cove and the Pointe de l’Observatoire, a coastal area of the Cap Roux massif.
 The new boundary has been approved by maritime authorities.
 With this adjustment, the area of the restricted zone now covers approximately 450 hectares, an increase of 5 hectares.
 A measured change, which strengthens the consistency of the system and makes the rules easier to understand on the ground.
 Signage will be updated by the local authority to support this change and make it easier for users to understand.
+Thanks to the updated perimeter extension, the nearby semaphore can now also support surveillance of the site by detecting infringements and pass on the information to the relevant authorities if necessary.

 A pilot site for understanding marine ecosystem resilience